Desvelao/wazuh-faqs/src/markdown/faqs/filebeat-modify-ingest-pipeline.md

 Review the change is updated.

-> Note: The changes in the pipelines affects to the new documents, not the older
+> Note: The changes in the pipelines affect to the new documents, not the older ones.